Auo/juppy/README.md

 mail.from=
 # where result should be mailed
 mail.to=
-# should be the same as mail.from ( if authenticaion is used )
+# should be the same as mail.from ( if authentication is used )
 # these credentials will be used when authentication with the smtp server
 mail.auth.username=
 mail.auth.password=